History of the All-Ireland Senior Hurling Championship: 1960–1968

-1969 to 1970 – Cork and Kilkenny set the pace
+1969–1970

 In 1969 Cork and Kilkenny began their domination of the complementation that would last for the entire 1970s.
 Up until then Cork and Tipperary were considered the ‘hurling superpowers’, with Kilkenny being the distant cousin in Leinster.
 This all changed during the 1970s.
 In 1969 Kilkenny took on Cork in the All-Ireland final, a repeat of the 1966 clash.
 This time, however, the result was different with Kilkenny coming from behind to claim a 2–15 to 2–9 victory.

 Cork returned in 1970, taking on Wexford in the first eighty-minute final.
 The game itself broke all kinds of records, with a hat-trick of goals by Cork's Eddie O'Brien contributing to an enormous 6–21 to 5–10 score line.

-1971 to 1975 – Kilkenny’s dominance
+1971–1975

 While the sixties belonged to possibly the greatest Tipperary team of all-time, the early seventies were dominated by one of the greatest Kilkenny teams ever produced by the county.

 In 1971 ‘the Cats’ reclaimed the Leinster title from Wexford and booked their place in the All-Ireland final.
 Fierce rivals Tipperary provided the opposition in one of the great All-Ireland finals of the decade.
 The game was notable as it was the first All-Ireland final to be broadcast in colour by Telefís Éireann.
 Tipperary relied on two freak goals to put them in the driving seat, one of which passed through Ollie Walsh’s legs.
 Kilkenny’s Eddie Keher surpassed his own record by scoring 2-11, in spite of ending up on the losing side.
 The game is also memorable for the fact that Michael ‘Babs’ Keating discarded his boots and socks and played out the last period of the game in his bare feet.
 The final score of 5–17 to 5-14 gave Tipperary a merited victory and allowed the team to go top of the all-time roll of honour.
 Furthermore, Tipp wouldn't win another All-Ireland title for eighteen years.

 In 1972 Kilkenny had a chance to redeem themselves when they qualified for a second consecutive All-Ireland final.
 Cork provided the opposition on this occasion in the only eighty-minute decider between these two great rivals.
 Cork stormed into an early lead and looked set for victory.
 Kilkenny, however, fought back after being inspired by a Frank Cummins solo-run goal.
 After trailing by eight points at one stage ‘the Cats’ leveled the match, thanks in no small part to four great saves by Noel Skehan, and scored seven points without reply to win by 3–24 to 5-11.